 NEC also offers a microprobe for beam sizes of 20 microns and external beam capabilities.

-The scattering chamber is constructed primarily from aluminum with a 17″ (43cm) inside diameter and an 8″ (20cm) inside height.
+The scattering chamber is constructed primarily from aluminum.
+It has a view port, target alignment laser, and video camera.
 The base of the chamber provides stable support for the target manipulator, solid state particle detector, beam collimator, and turbo-molecular pump.
-The chamber has a view port, target alignment laser, and video camera.
 A target load lock is placed in the lid to permit quick (less than 5 minute) changes of target holders while maintaining high vacuum.

-The RC43 incorporates a manipulator with a motorized rotary drive.
+The NEC IBA endstation incorporates a 5-axis sample manipulator with a motorized rotary drive.
 This manipulator allows precise control of target movement in the X, Y, and Z directions with polar and azimuthal rotation.
-The stepper motor controller interfaces with the control computer and will control all five motors at one time.
+The rotary drive includes five stepper motors.
+The samples are positioned by the control computer, which controls all five motors simultaneously.
 Local control of the manipulator is also available when adding samples.

 A digital current integrator is provided to measure total ion beam currents and provide gate signals for the RBS or NRA measurements by monitoring total ion current on the target.